SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel

 NOTE to ALL: A solar garden light sucks as an anchor light since it is barely visible at 100' (33M), doesn't shine longer than 6 hours and for these reasons does NOT meet Collision RegulationsStay up one night and you'll see for yourself.
 This means it can't shine through a night unless you live North of 600 where a summer night is barely perceptible, having only a few hours of dusk.
 Use an approved anchor light in the presence of other boats, especially commercial traffic.
 Although in a pinch a garden light is better than leaving an anchored boat dark.
 TOP

-RUNNING (NAVIGATION) LIGHTS - The factory bow running light fixtures require a 1416 bulb that draws 700MA, (bayonet base, single terminal, incandescent filament).
+RUNNING (NAVIGATION) LIGHTS (2016) - The factory bow running light fixtures require a 1416 bulb that draws 700MA, (bayonet base, single terminal, incandescent filament).
 The tiny fixture was probably OK in the 1970s when there were fewer boats and little commercial traffic but I question if they have a 2 NM range, mounted so low on the bow capPanache's certainly didn't.
 Replacing them with a light fixture similar to the one shown below (Aqua Signal 25) or in Tech Tip B26, is a huge improvement in visibility.
 The filament of the festoon bulb is positioned in the focal point of the Fresnel lens to meet the requirements: 1200 horizontal arc visibility and 2 NM of range visibility.
 Note that the vertical arc of visibility for a sailboat is +/- 250 to accommodate heeling, which is larger than for a power boat +/- 17.50.
-This is a specification is seldom reported on the packaging.
+This specification is seldom reported on the packaging.
 However, the incandescent bulb this fixture comes with draws 900MA of current.
 There is a huge power saving to be had without sacrificing light performance when the bulb is replaced with a matching LED.
 Low power drain is especially important on a pocket cruiser that has little capacity to charge the battery.

 For years I was reluctant to exchange my incandescent bulbs to LEDs since it was expensive to convert them and difficult to justify for the few times I motor or sail at night.
 Late in the evening (23:00 at the height of summer) I usually motor to my mooring or an anchorage so the 2.7A draw of all my incandescent bulbs can be handled by the 6A generator in the outboard.
 But if the battery is also low the generator can barely charge it with the extra load.
 When I do sail this late in the evening I usually have a >4KM visibility and I'm generally the only boat on the water, so no problem.
 However, If you live in the southern US where it gets dark much earlier and you have to deal with commercial traffic, I would seriously consider LED bulbs.
 Three LED bulbs draw less power (approx 330MA) than three incandescent bulbs (2700MA).